 I started my academic career as an undergraduate at the University of Queensland, before obtaining my doctorate from the University of Oxford (1992).
 I held postdoctoral positions at the University of Leeds and at the University of Melbourne, before joining UNSW in 2002.
 Today I am a Professor and head of the Combinatorics group in the School of Mathematics and Statistics, UNSW Sydney.
 My research interests lie in asymptotic, probabilistic and algorithmic combinatorics.
-I was awarded the Christopher Heyde Medal by the Australian Academy of Science in 2015 and was promoted to Professor in 2019.
+I was elected as a Fellow of the Australian Academy of Science in 2022.
 My work lies at the interface between discrete mathematics, theoretical computer science and probability, and has been applied by researchers in various areas including physics, computer science and statistics.

 The study of random combinatorial objects, such as random graphs, is an attempt to discover what a "typical" graph with certain properties might look like (for instance, a given number of vertices and edges, or a given number of vertices and every vertex having a fixed degree).
 This work involves a mixture of combinatorial and probabilistic arguments, and the results obtained are asymptotic, meaning that they hold in the limit as the number of vertices of the graph tends to infinity.